spectro/dispread

 NOTE that if you select anything other than the default 1931 2 degree observer, that the Y values will not be cd/m^2, due to the Y curve not being the CIE 1924 photopic V(λ) luminosity function.

 The -I b|w options invoke instrument black level, and display white level compensation (respectively).
-Instrument black level drift compensation attempts to combat instrument black calibration drift by using a display black test patch as a reference.
+Instrument black level drift compensation attempts to combat instrument black calibration drift by using an initial display black test patch as a reference,and then measuring black patches regularly between other measurements.
 If an instrument is not acclimatised sufficiently to the measurement conditions, changes in temperature can affect the black readings.
-Display white level drift compensation attempts to combat changes in display brightness as it warms up by measuring a white patch every so often, and using it to normalise all the other readings.
+Display white level drift compensation attempts to combat changes in display brightness and white point as it warms up by measuring white patches regularly between other measurements, and using them to normalise all the other readings to the final white value.
 If just instrument black drift compensation is needed, use -Ib.
 If just display white level compensation is needed, use -Iw.
 If both are needed, use -Ibw or -Iwb.

 The -Y R:rate options overrides calibration of the instrument refresh rate.
 This may be useful if the instrument supports this function and the refresh rate cannot be accurately calibrated from the display itself.